graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/device_selection.rst

 By default, TensorFlow will create one virtual device (``/device:IPU:0``) with a single IPU.
 The first available single IPU will be used.

-Two API options on the :py:class:`~tensorflow.python.ipu.config.IPUConfig` are available for controlling which or how many IPUs this virtual device will use:
+Two API options on the :py:class:`~tensorflow.python.ipu.config.IPUConfig` class are available for controlling which, or how many, IPUs this virtual device will use:

-* ``auto_select_ipus`` allows you to specify a quantity of IPUs to use.
+* ``auto_select_ipus`` allows you to specify a number of IPUs to use.
 The virtual device will be given that many IPUs.

 * ``select_ipus`` allows you to choose a specific IPU hardware